guywaldman/magic-cli/README.md

   <PROMPT>  The prompt to search for
 ```

+> [!IMPORTANT]
+>
+> Note to the wise: If you're using a non-local LLM, be wary about the cost of the embeddings, especially for long prompts.

 ### Ask to generate a command (experimental)

 Supply a prompt with a task you want the model to perform, and watch it try to suggest a command to run to achieve the goal.